International Car Shipping & Import

 Get an instant Marine Insurance Quote online.
 Takes less than 30 seconds.
 Find out more about Marine Insurance and what it covers.

-You should plan for at least one month before you want the vehicle to sail.
-This will ensure all export paperwork is done.
-It also helps you deliver the vehicle before the cut-off date.
+We recommend booking at least one to two months before you want your vehicle to sail.
+This allows enough time to complete the export paperwork and arrange delivery of the vehicle before the cut-off date.

 Before you buy a car or ship your current one, we recommend reading our article.
 It covers Car Shipping & Import to Australia